OSInet/qa/README.md

 will only appear on your site if the graphviz_filter module is enabled, which implies installation of PEAR Image_Graphviz.

-2012-05-19: This Drupal 7 version is not yet feature-equivalent with the D6 version.
+2014-07-12: This Drupal 7 version is not feature-equivalent with the D6 version.
 Porting status below.

 <table>